smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 ### **1.4 - Design Choices** ###

-* As the website is a site used for drink recepies I wanted it to be bright, simple to use and have a fun looking font.
+* As the website is a site used for drink recepies I wanted it to be bright, simple and easy to use on all devices.

 **FONTS**